Home Politics and Current Affairs Why India-Iran relation has entered into a strategic zone?

 We also conduct rescue operations for people stranded in the Middle East quite often.
 The Chabahar port can turn into a base for such rescue operations.

-India-Iran are going slow on this diplomatic relationship.
+India-Iran are going slow on this relationship.
 They had joined hands to develop Chabhar port two decades back.
 But they are still in the discussion mode.
 On the other hand China and Pakistan play it fast.
 They have finished their Gwadar project and made it fully functional

 This time it seems we will make it.
 Before Jaishankar'smeeting with Iranian Minister of Roads and Urban Development Mehrdad Bazrpash, the groundwork was already done when on 23 November last year, Indian foreign secretary Vinay Kwatra was in Tehran to co-chair a meeting of India–Iran Foreign Office Consultations (FOC) along with Iranian Deputy Foreign Minister for Political Affairs Ali Bagheri Kani.